GilbertoTomasone/webpack-multifonts-loader/README.md

 #### icons

-Responsible to locate and process the svg files
-    to generate the respective iconfont.
+Responsible to locate and process the svg files to generate the respective iconfonts.

 Optionally, you can decide to generate the iconfont CSS and/or the SCSS files to a specified location for you to include in your application.